By Jeffrey the Barak.

 Spray your 1:1 onto a microfiber towel, wipe the jalousie panes clean and that’s it!
 No matter if they are quite clean or completely filthy, the result is the same, extremely fast and perfect.

-(2) The other best way: Waterless car wash, a microfiber towel and a light touch.
+(3) The best waterless way: Waterless car wash, a microfiber towel and a light touch.

-It does not dry as streak-free as the alcohol, and it smells like fish and chips, but if calcium is your foe, it works.
+It does not dry as streak-free as the alcohol, and it smells like fish and chips, but if calcium is your foe, acetic acid, a.k.a. vinegar, works.

 Method: Open the jalousies and use a melamine pad, (either a Mr. Clean Magic Eraser or generic equivalent).
-Wet the pad under the tap, wring it out and then wipe the top of a pane with circular motions.
+Wet the pad under the tap, wring it out and then wipe the top of a pane with circular motions, rubbing until the sound of dirt abrasion fades away.
 This top side is the outside side and will be the dirtier side.
 Quickly wipe the bottom (inside side) with a brief left and right motion with the same eraser, and then dry both sides with a dry and clean microfiber towel.

 Repeat for every pane.
 You will need to rinse, squeeze and re-wet the eraser pad after a few panes.
 The result is no smears, no haze, and no excess water.
 It is reasonably quick, clean and easy.
 Use no pressure, just a light touch is all you need during both stages.